 Please check rates and details directly with the companies in question if you need more recent info.

 This tunnel is a former railroad tunnel of the Newnes railroad was closed in 1932.
 The rails were removed, but the 600m long tunnel through sandstone remained almost unchanged.
 Located in the Wollemi National Park, the tunnel was left to offer an almost natural hideout for various animals.
 Normally abandoned tunnels and mines are used by bats and insects, but in Australia there are the so-called glowworms.
 The name is a colloquial term for bioluminescent larvae of various species.

-To see the glowing gnats you must be carefull.
+To see the glowing gnats you must be careful.
 Use a flashlight to find the middle of the tunnel without injuries, but the turn it off and wait silently for some time.
-The gnat are disturbed by light and sound, so it will take at least a minute of silence and darkness until they start to klow again.
+The gnats are disturbed by light and sound, so it will take at least a minute of silence and darkness until they start to glow again.
 One by one they start to shine, and after some time it looks like stars at the night sky.